 A straightforward solution to these problems is to abandon classical rules for the quantifiers and to adopt rules for free logic (FL) instead.
 The rules of FL are the same as the classical rules, except that inferences from ∀xRx (everything is real) to Rp (Pegasus is real) are blocked.
 This is done by introducing a predicate ‘E’ (for ‘actually exists’) and modifying the rule of universal instantiation.
 From ∀xRx one is allowed to obtain Rp only if one also has obtained Ep.
 Assuming that the universal quantifier ∀x is primitive, and the existential quantifier ∃x is defined by ∃xA =df ~∀x~A, then FL may be constructed by adding the following two principles to the rules of propositional logic

 (Here it is assumed that A(x) is any well-formed formula of predicate logic, and that A(y) and A(n) result from replacing y and n properly for each occurrence of x in A(x).)
-Note that the principle of universal generalization is standard, but that the instantiation axiom is restricted by mention of En in the antecedent.
+Note that the instantiation axiom is restricted by mention of En in the antecedent.
+The rule of Universial Generalization is modified in the same way.
 In FL, proofs of formulas like ∃x□(x=t), ∀y□ ∃x(x=y), (CBF), and (BF), which seem incompatible with the world-relative interpretation, are blocked.

 One philosophical objection to FL is that E appears to be an existence predicate, and many would argue that existence is not a legitimate property like being green or weighing more than four pounds.
 So philosophers who reject the idea that existence is a predicate may object to FL.
 However in most (but not all) quantified modal logics that include identity (=) these worries may be skirted by defining E as follows.